 Delaware Valley University

-As one of the best schools for Christian counseling students, DelVal offers a bachelor of arts in counseling psychology, designed to provide learners with the advanced training they need to succeed in the mental health discipline.
+As one of the students, DelVal offers a bachelor of arts in counseling psychology, designed to provide learners with the advanced training they need to succeed in the mental health discipline.
 During the curriculum, learners develop foundational counseling knowledge and focus on obtaining practical experience.

 The specialized program allows degree-seekers to customize their coursework to align with their professional goals and interests.
 Learners can graduate and pursue careers in mental health facilities, healthcare and social assistance, and human resources.
 Graduates can also pursue advanced degree opportunities in counseling psychology at DelVal.

-Lesley, as one of the best schools for Christian counseling students, features a bachelor of science in counseling degree for enrollees to explore the basics of psychology, including how humans act, feel, and think.
+Lesley, as one of the students, features a bachelor of science in counseling degree for enrollees to explore the basics of psychology, including how humans act, feel, and think.

 The 121-credit curriculum allows learners to complete 30 credits during the first year of the program, 30 credits the second year, 31 credits the third year, and 30 credits during the final year of the program.
 Degree-seekers focus on concepts and skills in professional practice, abnormal psychology, and contemporary issues in counseling.